TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Results

-\subsection{Tabular datasets}
+\subsection{Tabular Datasets}

-Our experimental results shown in Table~\ref{table:Results_tabular} (in Table~\ref{table:Results_tabular_normalized} of Appendix~\ref{appendix:singleCPU} for results normalized to a single CPU) demonstrate the superior performance of the proposed \tttfhe framework on three tabular datasets (Cancer, Diabetes, Adult) in terms of both accuracy and computational efficiency.
-The framework achieved an increase in accuracy of up to $+3\%$ compared to state-of-the-art DNN \& HE set-ups based on TFHE such as TAPAS~\cite{sanyal2018tapas} or on CKKS such as the recent work from the ETHZ team~\cite{jovanovic2022private}.
-More impressively, the inference time per CPU was significantly reduced by a factor $1205$x, $7$x, and $825$x on Adult, Cancer, and Diabetes datasets respectively.
+Our experimental results shown in Table~\ref{table:Results_tabular} demonstrate the superior performance of the proposed \tttfhe framework on three tabular datasets (Cancer, Diabetes, Adult) in terms of both accuracy and computational efficiency.
+The framework achieved an increase in accuracy of up to $+3\%$ compared to state-of-the-art DNN \& HE set-ups based on TFHE such as TAPAS~\citep{sanyal2018tapas} or on CKKS such as the recent work from~\cite{jovanovic2022private}.
+More impressively, the inference time per CPU was significantly reduced by a factor $1200$x, $13$x, and $825$x on Adult, Cancer, and Diabetes datasets respectively on the $\epsilon$/\mytt setting and by a factor $75$x, $7$x, and $55$x on Adult, Cancer, and Diabetes datasets respectively on the Full-Pr setting.
+Compared to XGBoost, XGboost gives better accuracy on a similar bandwidth than our models.
+Our framework is faster in both Full-Pr and $\epsilon/\mytt$ setting except for the Adult dataset.

-This enables the practical deployment of our framework in industrial and real-world scenarios where tabular datasets are prevalent ~\cite{cartella2021adversarial,buczak2015survey,clements2020sequential,ulmer2020trust,evans2009online}, with low memory and communication overhead (see Table~\ref{table:Results_Memory} in Appendix~\ref{appendix:RAM_usage}).
-Note that these results are in the Full-Pr setting, as the binarization process in \tttfhe does not lead to any particular issue for tabular datasets.
+This enables the practical deployment of our framework in industrial and real-world scenarios where tabular datasets are prevalent ~\citep{cartella2021adversarial,buczak2015survey,clements2020sequential,ulmer2020trust,evans2009online}, with low memory and communication overhead (see Table~\ref{table:Results_Memory} in Section~\ref{subsubsec:Memory}).
+Note that these results are either in the Full-Pr or $\epsilon$/\mytt setting, as the binarization process in \tttfhe would depends on learned parameters for continuous variables.
+In Full-Pr setting, the continuous variables are quantized, the client data is then encrypted and sent to the server.
+In the $\epsilon$/\mytt setting, the continuous variables are binarized with the parameter learned, reshaped to fit \ttnet input and then encrypted and sent to the cloud.

-\subsection{Image datasets}
+\subsection{Image Datasets}

-Our experimental results and comparisons for image datasets are given in Table~\ref{table:Results_image} (in Table~\ref{table:Results_image_normalized} of Appendix~\ref{appendix:singleCPU} for all results normalized to a single CPU).
+Our experimental results and comparisons for image datasets are given in Table~\ref{table:ResultsImage}.